nitro41992/splitting-sucks/docs/test_coverage.md

 - Tests edge cases like person removal after assignments
 - Validates tax and tip distribution logic

-⚠️ **AssignStepWidget and SplitStepWidget Test Implementation**
+✅ **AssignStepWidget and SplitStepWidget Tests Fixed**
-- Tests have been written but need fixes for Firebase initialization issues
+- Tests have been fixed and are now passing
-- Need to update tests with proper mocking for Firebase services
+- Proper mocking for Firebase services implemented
+- The tests verify correct assignment and splitting behavior

+✅ **Connectivity and Offline Storage Tests Implemented**
+- Tests for detecting network status changes
+- Tests for local data storage and retrieval
+- Tests for proper handling of online/offline transitions

 The next areas to focus on:

-1. **Fix Firebase Initialization in Widget Tests**
-   - Update test environment to properly initialize or mock Firebase services
-   - Set up test bootstrapping to handle Firebase dependencies

-2. **Complete tests for `_WorkflowModalBody` `_onWillPop` behavior**
+1. **Complete tests for `_WorkflowModalBody` `_onWillPop` behavior**
    - Ensure proper data saving when app is closed
    - Verify appropriate dialog display and response to user actions

-3. **Implement tests for `SummaryStepWidget`**
-   - Verify final summary display is accurate
-   - Confirm total calculations are correct
-   - Validate data consistency with previous workflow steps

-4. **Implement dialog widget tests**
+2. **Implement dialog widget tests**
    - Verify proper functioning of `EditItemDialog` with existing items
    - Test confirmation and input dialogs for proper rendering and response